briansterle/hashman-rs/README.md

 Create your hashpath configuration file at `~/.hashman/hashpath.toml`

-This is auto-generated and populated by default when you first run the app, if it does not exist.
+If it does not exist, this file is auto-generated and populated by default when you first run the app.

 template: